ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260513 Medium Voltage Cables _ Underground Dist.md

    1. 3M Co., Electrical Products Div.
    1. Plymouth Rubber Co., Inc.; Plymouth/Bishop Insulating Products.

-1. Source Quality Control*   1.
-Cable Factory Test
+1. Source Quality Control
+	1. Cable Factory Test
    1. Provide the following factory tests on cables on the same production run:
-      1.
    1. Conductor resistance.
    1. Insulation thickness.
    1. Tensile strength.
    1. Accelerated water absorption.
    1. Provide the following factory tests on the actual cable to be used for the work:
-      1.
    1. Dc voltage test.
    1. Insulation resistance.
 1. conduit and ducts